Illyaas4Show/Notification-page/README.md

 I haven't coded in quite a while so this was like a refresh project but I still learnt a lot, which is something I love about coding!
 - I learnt how to make a theme switcher, which was pretty cool.
+- I am starting to get the hang of the 7-1 Sass layout.
 - I learnt how to use the `:has()` selector.
 - I learnt about the `display: inline-block;` - didn't really know what it did until now.
 - I learnt an important difference between SCSS variables `$example: red;` and CSS custom properties `--example: red;`: